berlintofind/Multilayer-Perceptron/README.md

 With tf.summary(), the loss of model is recorded during the training process and save in the *Summaryfile*.
 With Tensorboard, the loss could be visulized easily.
 The user can also customize any other metrics.

-You can try to put your image inside, and test your own sign image by changing the file name in line 139.
+You can try to put your image inside, and test your own sign image by changing the file name in line 207.

 #### Note
-1. GPU memory might be insufficient for extremely deep models
+1. GPU memory might be insufficient for extremely deep models ( it takes , on Tesla K80)
 2. Changes of mini-batch size should impact accuracy ( minibatch_size = 32 in this model)
 3. the data is randomly shuffled at the beginning of every epoch.